 Few areas of human activity have not been touched by Mathematics.
-The ability to analyse, plan, predict and generally make sense of numbers and has underpinned technological advances.
+The ability to analyse, plan, predict and generally make sense of numbers and space has underpinned our technological advances.
 Furthermore, doing mathematics is fun; strange but true!

-The course is comprised of a combination of Pure Mathematics and Mathematics.
-Applied Pure Mathematics expands on the algebra and trigonometry studies at GCSE.
+The course is comprised of a combination of Pure Mathematics and Applied Mathematics.
+Pure Mathematics expands on the algebra and trigonometry studies at GCSE.
 Applied Mathematics is Statistics and Mechanics.

 A Level Mathematics will be assessed by three exams at the end of the second year of study.
 These exams will focus on Core (Pure) Mathematics, Statistics and Mechanics.
+FOR WHOM IS THE COURSE SUITABLE?